ansible/ansible-lint/src/ansiblelint/rules/syntax_check.md

 loaded by Ansible.
 This is often achieved by editing the inventory file and/or `ansible.cfg` so ansible can load required variables.

-If undefined variables are the failure reason you could use the jinja `default()` filter for providing fallback values, like in the example below.
+If undefined variables cause the failure, you can use the jinja `default()` filter to provide fallback values, like in the example below.

 This rule is among the few `unskippable` ones, rules that cannot be added to `ignore_list` or `warn_list`.
 One possible workaround is to add the entire